 If your kids have ever wanted to become a National Park Junior Ranger, Jacksonville is a great place to begin their adventure.
 North Florida is home to an expansive park system.
 We’re lucky to have access to city, state and federal lands designated for our enjoyment of the outdoors.
 One of our favorite activities in the National Parks is the Junior Ranger Program.
 This is a free program to teach kids about the parks and when they complete the required activities they earn a badge or patch.
-Here in North Florida there are several places where you can earn a Junior Ranger Badge.
+Here in North Florida there are several National Park sites where you can earn a Junior Ranger Badge.

 Fort Caroline National Memorial Junior Ranger Badge